a1ive/swiss/README.md

-# Swiss -- Unix-in-a-box on Windows and Minoca OS
+# Swiss -- Unix-in-a-box on Windows

 Swiss is a Unix multitool that runs on Windows.
 It is a single binary that contains many of the basic core POSIX utilities, including a Bourne shell (sh), cp, mv, sed, and many more.